private-octopus/c4/doc/c4-design.md

   in increases of "nominal CWND", or enters "cruising" otherwise.
-* "cruising": the connection is sending using the "nominal_cwnd" value.
+* "cruising": the connection is sending using the "nominal_rate" and "nominal_cwnd" value.
 If congestion is detected, the connection exits cruising and enters
   "recovery" after lowering the value of "nominal_cwnd".
 If after a roundtrip the application